 Lastly, we added a carpet to the camper floor which would make it more comfortable to walk around barefoot.
+A few well-placed white hooks allowed us to hang anything we wanted on the side wall.
 The end result is a clean, bright, and cohesive interior, perfect for us to enjoy full time camper living.

 5 Other Camping Essentials